awsdocs/iam-user-guide/doc_source/reference_policies_grammar.md

 <condition_value> = ("string" | "number" | "Boolean")
 ```

-## Policy Grammar Notes<a name="policies-grammar-notes"></a>
+## Policy grammar notes<a name="policies-grammar-notes"></a>
 + A single policy can contain an array of statements\.
 + Policies have a maximum size between 2048 characters and 10,240 characters, depending on what entity the policy is attached to\.
-For more information, see [IAM and STS Quotas](reference_iam-quotas.md)\.
+For more information, see [IAM and STS quotas](reference_iam-quotas.md)\.
 Policy size calculations do not include white space characters\.
 + Individual elements must not contain multiple instances of the same key\.
 For example, you cannot include the `Effect` block twice in the same statement\.
 + Blocks can appear in any order\.
 For example, `version_block` can follow `id_block` in a policy\.
 Similarly, `effect_block`, `principal_block`, `action_block` can appear in any order within a statement\.
 + The `id_block` is optional in resource\-based policies\.
 It must *not* be included in identity\-based policies\.